bluejoe2008/spring-beans-writer/README.md

 that is ALL!

-finally, thanks to suxianming@cnic.cn, who have even worked on the project with me.
+finally, thanks to suxianming@gmail.com, the guy who have ever worked on the project with me.